Why do we need to complete audits?

 - Regulation 17: Good governance

-Findings: what does the nutrition and hydration audit tell you?
+Findings: what does the medication audit tell you?

 So, what happens next?